 Alcoholic or non-alcoholic

-While the drink is Chinese in origin, its popular name “Kombucha” seems to be a Japanese loan word.
-People curiously refer to it as “hong cha jun”, literally “black tea mushroom” in China.
+While the drink is Chinese in origin, its popular name, “Kombucha,” seems to be a Japanese loan word.
+Chinese people usually refer to it as “hong cha jun,” meaning “black tea mushroom” in China.

-In essence, Kombucha is a fermented vitamin-rich of black or green tea (or both).
+In essence, Kombucha is a fermented, vitamin-rich liquid of black or green tea (or both).
 The factor behind this transformation is SCOBY (symbiotic culture of bacteria and yeast).
-Foodies prepare this drink by growing the culture in a bottle of sugary tea and leaving it be for weeks.
+People prepare this drink by growing SCOBY in a bottle of sugary tea for weeks.

-It is a common practice to call the drink “Kombucha tea”.
-This is ironic because if the culture grows too much, the drink will have a high alcoholic content unfit for kids.
+It is a common practice to call the drink “Kombucha tea.”
+This is ironic because if the culture grows too much, the drink will have a high alcoholic content.
 Therefore, you should monitor your culture carefully.

 Anyway, your hard work won’t go unnoticed.
-When you open the bottle and have a taste of the fuzzy, brown drink, you will be struck with its fantastic balance of sweetness and acidity that will wonderfully stimulate your appetite.
-The flavor can also be fruity if you put spices and herbs in it.
+When you open the bottle and taste the fuzzy, brown drink, you can enjoy its fantastic balance of sweetness and acidity that will wonderfully stimulate your appetite.
+The flavor can also be fruity if you add spices and herbs.

 Here is a peek into the complicated history of Kombucha.